Linerly/LinerlyBot-Discord/README.md

 - [webserver](https://pypi.org/project/webserver/) - for keeping the bot online (`keep_alive()`)
 - [replit](https://pypi.org/project/replit/) -  just for providing the Replit Database client

-(just look at the poetry.lock file, whatever)
+(just look at the poetry.lock file, if you want)